mshagirov/pythonlab/_01-introduction/00-introduction.md

 - scientific computing.

 This workshop session will mainly focus on the Python language and its features.

-> I plan to cover some of the applications such as using the *science stack* in the coming sessions of this workshop series.
-Science stack is a loosely defined term for a collection of packages and libraries generally used for scientific computing.
-You will learn more about science stack after we learn basic Python and practice writing some code.
+We will cover some of the scientific applications in the coming workshops.

 <div class="prevnextlinks">
     <a id="previous" href="/pythonlab/introduction/">Previous: Contents</a>